nextgis/docs_ngcom/source/data_upload.rst

 How to upload data
 ================================

-Raster and vector geodata are uploaded to :ref:`Web GIS <ngcom_description>` by creation of resources :ref:`Raster layer <ngcom_raster_layer>` and :ref:`Vector layer <ngcom_vector_layer>`.
+Raster and vector geodata are uploaded to :ref:`Web GIS <ngcom_description>` by creation of :ref:`Raster layer <ngcom_raster_layer>` and :ref:`Vector layer <ngcom_vector_layer>` resources.

 .. note::
 	The size limit for uploaded files depends on the selected plan.
-For 'Premium' - 1.0 GB, for 'Free' and 'Mini' - 128 Mb.
-For rasters, this limit corresponds to files without compression in EPSG: 3857.
+For **Premium** - 1.0 GB, for **Free** and **Mini** - 128 Mb.
+For rasters, this limit corresponds to uncompressed files in EPSG: 3857.

 .. _ngcom_raster_layer:

 Raster data
 -----------

 #.
-Open :ref:`Resource group <ngcom_resources_group>` where you want to create a data layer (by default from the main page of Web GIS you can access Main resource group);
+Open the :ref:`Resource group <ngcom_resources_group>` where you want to create a data layer (by default the main page of Web GIS has Main resource group displayed);
 #.
 Select :menuselection:`Create resource --> Raster layer` on the right side of Web GIS :ref:`admin console <ngw_admin_interface>`;
 #.
-In the opened dialog fill in the field :guilabel:`Display name` in :guilabel:`Resource` tab and select a file with raster geodata in :guilabel:`Raster layer` tab;
+In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new layer in the field :guilabel:`Display name`.
+Then go to :guilabel:`Raster layer` tab and select a file with raster geodata;
 #.
 Press :guilabel:`Create` button.
-If Raster layer is created successfully you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.
+If Raster layer is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. important::
-	If you plan to display Raster layer on :ref:`Web map <ngcom_webmap_create>` or publish it using :term:`WMS` protocol you need to create a `Style <https://docs.nextgis.com/docs_ngcom/source/styles.html#ngcom-styles>`_ for it first.
+	If you plan to display Raster layer on :ref:`Web map <ngcom_webmap_create>` or publish it using :term:`WMS` protocol, you need to create a `Style <https://docs.nextgis.com/docs_ngcom/source/styles.html#ngcom-styles>`_ for it first.

 .. _ngcom_raster_requirements: